Spatial-Angular Attention Network for Light Field Reconstruction: Spatial-Angular Attention Network

-The \textbf{decoder} part of the SAA-Net upsamples the feature map from the spatial-angular attention module by using two deconvolution layer with stride $[2, 1]$ and $[2, 2]$ in the spatial dimensions (width and height).
-The decoder also receives information from the skip connections by concatenating the them along the channel dimension~\cite{Eilertsen2017HDR}, as shown in Fig. \ref{fig:CNN}(a).
+The \textbf{decoder} part of the SAA-Net upsamples the feature map from the spatial-angular attention module (Sec. \ref{Sec:SAAM}) by using two deconvolution layer with stride $[2, 1]$ and $[2, 2]$ in the spatial dimensions (width and height), respectively.
+The decoder also receives information from the skip connections by concatenating the features from corresponding levels along the channel dimension~\cite{Eilertsen2017HDR}, as shown in Fig. \ref{fig:CNN}(a).
 We then use two 3D convolutional layers with filter sizes $3\times1\times3$ and $1\times3\times3$ to compress the channel numbers in each level of the decoder.
 This can be considered as the blending of the light field features from different reconstruction scale.
-Note that all the reconstructions (upsampling operations) in the angular dimension are performed by the skip connections or the spatial-angular attention module, where latter will be introduced in the following subsection.
+Note that all the reconstructions (upsampling operations) in the angular dimension are implemented in the skip connections and the spatial-angular attention module, where the latter will be introduced in the following subsection.